CALENDAR AND DEADLINES

 Title IX/ Mandatory Reporting

 All faculty members (including visiting professors and adjunct professors) are mandatory reporters of information regarding sexual misconduct.
-If you receive a report, observe, or otherwise learn about conduct that is prohibited by the college’s Sexual Misconduct Policy, you are required to share all known information, as soon as possible, with Laurie Frankl, Amherst’s Title IX coordinator, or with one of Amherst’s deputy Title IX coordinators.
-For more information about Title IX at Amherst, please see Amherst’s Sexual Respect and Title IX webpage.
+If you receive a report, observe, or otherwise learn that an Amherst community member may have been affected by sexual misconduct (in any of its forms), you are required to share all known information, as soon as possible, with Laurie Frankl, Amherst’s Title IX coordinator.
+If you have questions about reporting or for assistance with supporting a person who has made a disclosure of sexual misconduct to you, please contact Laurie Frankl. firstname.lastname@example.org / 413-547-5707.
+For more information about Title IX at Amherst, please visit Amherst's Title IX web pages.

 In cases of cheating and plagiarism, faculty members have the responsibility to enforce the Statement of Intellectual Responsibility.
 They are strongly encouraged to report all instances to the Office of Student Affairs, which keeps student records and will be aware of any previous infractions a particular student may have committed.
 Without such reporting, students may be able to commit multiple infractions without serious consequence.
-The college's discipline system handles instances of suspected or proven cheating and plagiarism.
+The college's discipline system is used to address instances of suspected or proven cheating and plagiarism.
 In every instance, the particular grade penalty is imposed only at the discretion of the instructor.
 If an instructor suspects an instance of plagiarism off the internet, staff members of the Office of Student Affairs can help locate the source.
+Learn more about Amherst's community standards here.

 Evaluation procedures for tenure-track faculty are described in the Faculty Handbook in section III.D.2, Annual Conversation with the Chair, and in section III.D.4, Reappointment Procedures.
 Each department designs a form in essay format appropriate to its subject matter.
 It may be helpful to ask the chair for a copy of that form early in the semester.
 At the time of a faculty member’s reappointment, retrospective letters will also be solicited from all the students he or she has taught at Amherst.
 Visiting faculty members are encouraged to arrange with their chairs, early in the semester, how, if at all, they want to be evaluated by students.